 Similar to Twitter, you have the option to create sponsored posts, which behave just like regular posts.
 You’ll have a greater reach because the Tumblr user doesn’t have to be following you in order to see the ad.

 If you want to ramp up your efforts, Tumblr also allows sponsored videos.
 These are short videos that auto-play and loop on the user’s dashboard.
-They behave similarly to sponsored posts, except there are additional analytics available–you can see your stats on views, engagement, loops, and a few others.
+They behave similarly to sponsored posts, except there is additional analytics available–you can see your stats on views, engagement, loops, and a few others.

 The final option is completely unique to Tumblr: Sponsored Day.

 For this campaign, Tumblr allows you to pin your logo and tagline to the top of all users’ dashboards for 24 consecutive hours.
 This links to the Explore page, where you can share curated content.

 For all three options, Tumblr provides an analytics tool.
 While there really aren’t any in-depth analytics available yet, it’s a good start to see if it’s worth continuing.